Divici/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+    .map is used to make changes on an array like adding a Mr. or Ms. to the front of the names in an array.
+    .reduce is used for 1 sum or product of everything in the array such as finding the total population of multiple states in an array.
+    .filter is used to search through an array for specific things such as finding all the people in a list that are left handed.
+    To summarize, .map returns an altered array, .reduce returns one number, and .filter returns an array of items that match a criteria.

 2. Explain the difference between a callback and a higher order function.
+    A higher order function accepts other functions whereas a callback function is the one passed in.

 3. Explain what a closure is.
+    Closure happens when an inner function reaches out into an outer function to use a value that is declared in the outer function.

 4. Describe the four principles of the 'this' keyword.
+    In window binding the value of 'this' is the window/console object.
+    Implicit is looking to the left of the invocation.
+    With explicit binding we override the constructor and tell it what 'this should be by using .call, .apply or .bind.
+    With new binding a new object is constructed and the 'this' binding is set to it.

 5. Why do we need super() in an extended class?
+    Super passes new attributes up to the constructor of the parent class that is being extended.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions